domgom/kontr/ROADMAP.md

 rework kontr-examples, it's super messy now

 ## NICE TO HAVE
-rework CLI to make it interactive and usable (like https://github.com/trietsch/spotify-cli) non String response bodies (using types for rq/rs bodies), (not filetype) kotlin-script
+show DSL colouring syntax on png capture in the documentation rework CLI to make it interactive and usable (like https://github.com/trietsch/spotify-cli) non String response bodies (using types for rq/rs bodies), (not filetype) kotlin-script